emehrkay/Compass/README.md

     import compass
 	import json

+**Exceptions**
+All actions throw a CompassException if it happens to fail.
+Good practice would be to wrap all code in a try except construct to capture any errors.

+    try:
+        server = client.server(url='http://localhost:2480')
+    except CompassException, e:
+        print e #should return a 401 with an error message

 **Server Connection**
 To connect to the server you need to locate the user defined in the orientdb-server-config.xml file.
 Once you start the server for the first time, the user is root and the password is automatically generated.